mitchest/BEES-ecocomp/README.md

 Get on the mailing list for extra material and updates:
 https://www.lists.unsw.edu.au/mailman/listinfo/bees-ecocomp

 ### When?
 *alternate Fridays 12-1pm in rm 640 of the Biology building*

 #### Upcoming sessions:

-10 July: Intro to Git (version control) - Will C
+10 July: Intro to Git (version control) - Will C  (Happening right now!)

 #### Past sessions:
 1/3 July:  Workshop on LM/GLM/GLMM with freqentist and bayesian inference